Faculty & Staff

 Carol Wylie has more than 25 years of experience in the field of supply chain transportation and logistics.
 She currently serves as vice president for corporate engagement at World Vision, bringing the needs of business together with humanitarian and emergency relief work.
 She has also held supply chain leadership roles in government, manufacturing and distribution settings, where she has focused on improving the efficiency and effectiveness of operations, project management and team leadership.
 Wylie has a bachelor’s degree in business from the University of Kansas and a master’s degree in human resources management from Chapman University.

 Jennifer Ross is a program facilitator for the Master of Supply Chain Transportation & Logistics degree and the Supply Chain Transportation & Logistics Center.
-She advises current and prospective and provides administrative support for different aspects of the master’s program and the center.
+She advises current and prospective students and provides administrative support for different aspects of the master’s program and the center.
 Jennifer has worked for the UW since 2007 and has held positions in student services and graduate advising.

 Katie Ward is a program facilitator for the Master of Supply Chain Transportation & Logistics and the Supply Chain Transportation & Logistics Center.
 She provides advising to prospective and current students and administrative support for various aspects of the program and the center.
 Katie has worked for the UW since 2009, holding positions in advancement, marketing and communications, research support and student affairs.